Sebamed: Sebamed product ranges

-Sebamed product ranges include Classic, Clear Face, Baby Sebamed, Anti-Aging, Anti-Dry, Sun Care and Visio and have a pH level of 5.5.
+Sebamed products include Classic, Clear Face, Baby Sebamed, Anti-Aging, Anti-Dry, Sun Care, and Visio.
+They have a pH level of 5.5.

-Human skin has a natural hydro lipid barrier, known as an acid mantle, which works to retain moisture and lipids while simultaneously blocking germs, toxins, bacteria and other outside factors.
+Human skin has a natural hydrolipid barrier, an acid mantle, which retains moisture and lipids while blocking germs, toxins, bacteria, and other outside factors.
 The acid mantle has a pH of 5.5.
-Problematic skin conditions, such as eczema, psoriasis, dermatitis, and rosacea, have impaired barrier functions and can have a pH different than 5.5.
-The acid mantle serves as a natural skin barrier and protects the skin from dehydration and environmental damage.
+Problematic skin conditions, such as Dermatitis, psoriasis, dermatitis, and rosacea, have impaired barrier functions and can have a pH different than 5.5.
+The acid mantle is a natural barrier that protects the skin from dehydration and environmental damage.
 The pH of the acid mantle is 5.5, and traditional soap, which has a pH greater than 9, can strip this protective barrier.